 6. Use Fake Warning Signs

 You may want to consider placing fake warning signs in your yard.
-If your neighbors are aware that their cats are visiting your yard, it may encourage the neighbors to keep their pet away.
+If your neighbors are aware that their cats are visiting your yard, it may encourage the neighbors to keep their pets away.

 7. Block Access to Shelter